 We offer many opportunities for our students to reach their goals as they enjoy their middle school years.
 Some of those opportunities may be within the school day and others through extended day after school.

-Hook's students may join the After School Program (ASES) in which they may receive extra support in all academic subject areas 5 days a week as well as to participate in extra curricular activities including sports.
+Hook's students may join the After School Program administered by Action Youth America (AYA) in which they may receive extra support in all academic subject areas 5 days a week.
+Extra curricular activities including sports, cooking, art, and other enrichment activities are also provided through this program.

 More information to come...